-(My very first dish in Shanghai – I opted for something familiar, rice and chicken with beans and cold salad.
+(My very first food in my Shanghai trip – I opted for something familiar, rice and chicken with beans and cold salad.
 It was good but I then realized my mistake – the weather was cold but the food was not warm enough.
 No wonder others were having the hot bowl of noodles and soup)

-One that things that often fascinates me when I travel is the local culture and way of life and one good way to experience this is through the local food.
-The same goes when friends from overseas come over for a visit to Malaysia (how we love the hot teh-tarik and roti canai banjir by the road side at 2 in the morning).
+One that things that often fascinates me when I travel are the local culture and way of life and one good way to experience this is through the local food.
+The same goes when friends from overseas come over for a visit to Malaysia (how we love the hot teh-tarik and roti canai banjir by the roadside at 2 in the morning).

 (The morning breakfast was rather tame and safe – a good spread of more western and oriental tuned food at the hotel breakfast buffet)